darknebular/Wrapper_VideoStation/README.md

 - DSM 7.0-41890 (and above)
 - Video Station 2.4.6-1594 (and above)
 - SynoCommunity FFMPEG 6.0.2. (and above) ([help](https://synocommunity.com/#easy-install))
 - Advanced Media Extensions 1.0.0-50001 (and above).
-(The licence in AME must be LOADED.)
+(The licence in AME must be LOADED and ACTIVATED.)

 ## Optional Packages:
 - MediaServer 1.1.0-0201 (and above) (OPTIONAL)